TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.vmwaresolutionsbycloudsimple/point-to-site-vpn-connectivity.md

 ## **Recommended Steps**

-* Check if the VPN client is behind a firewall or proxy which might block VPN traffic. <br>
+* Check if the VPN client is behind a firewall or proxy which might block VPN traffic
-* Verify that the correct VPN configuration bundle is used with the VPN Client. <br>
+* Verify that the correct VPN configuration bundle is used with the VPN Client
-* Check VPN client's compatibility with your OS. <br>
+* Check VPN client's compatibility with your OS

 ## **Recommended Documents**